 Without any thought to the consequences, I transferred out of business school and became a political theory student the following year.
 I dug into Plato, Aristotle, Burke, Hegel, Nietzsche, Heidegger, and all the prognosticators of secular, magical thinking we call “ideology” these days.
 I fancied myself an urbane young gentleman, as all of us philosophical types did.
-The idea of wealth acquisition was displaced from being my life’s mission to a quaint, trivial pursuit and was quickly dismissed for loftier aims.
+Within a year, the goal of wealth acquisition was displaced from being my life’s mission to a quaint, trivial pursuit and was quickly dismissed for loftier aims.

 I and other humanities-loving romantics seized our generational rite-of-passage as young-uns with the right prescriptions to save the world from the blight left by the generations before.
 We strutted with an air of superiority to the ingrate business and engineering students willing to squander their youth in boredom to acquire marketable skills.
 What a bunch of Philistine losers for choosing a life of wage-slavery to corporate masters, we brashly asserted.

 As an earnest political philosophy undergrad oodles of the post-modern jargon – or utter nonsense, depending on who you ask – cascaded from my mouth like oil from a tanker run aground at sea.
-Had I not denounced religion as the opiate of the masses, I’m certain my friends would have thought I’d become a Seventh Day Adventist and was speaking in tongues.
-But I was enamoured by the prospect of something as simple as a word to encompass such elegant, noble ideas so succinctly.
-I remembered my pre-Enlightenment years, when I was a “Philistine business student,” how the word “Greed” had been wielded as the blunt instrument to profess ill-will and launch polemic; how it simultaneously asserted a misanthrope’s worldview as it kicked others to the curb.
+Had I not denounced religion as the opiate of the masses, I’m certain my friends would have thought I’d been hoodwinked by an evangelical sect and was speaking in tongues.
+In fact, I was enamoured by the prospect of something as simple as a word to encompass such elegant, noble ideas so succinctly, even if nobody else knew what it meant.